ZIONINFORMATIONTECHNOLOGY/ABOUTZIT/README.md

 compiler  like  JSLASH  is  available.
 So  there  is  no  need  of  employees to  do  this  job.
-All  WSIT Technologies   are   invented by  wilmix   jemin  j.
+All  WRIT Technologies   are   invented by  wilmix   jemin  j.
 JSLASH  is  invented by  wilmix  jemin  j by God  grace.